njg7716/csec769/notes.md

 ## Multipath Propagation and Fading
 - In case of signal reflections
-	- contructive vs. descructive interference (fading)
+	- constructive vs. destructive interference (fading)
 	- depends on how far the reflection object is (a+b) and lamda/2
 		- in phase vs. out of phase
 		![[Pasted image 20210902113332.png]]